Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Level one principal subspace of

-Provided Conjecture \ref{Btype} is true, then we have \begin{cor} The $C_{2}$-algebra of the principal subspace of $L_{1}({so(5)})$, $W(\Lambda_0)$, is isomorphic to $A$, and the principal subspace is classically free. \end{cor} \begin{proof} We can use the same filtration $G$ on $J_{\infty}(R_{W(\Lambda_0)})$.
-Then using the surjectivity of $\psi$ and previous discussion we have Also from Lemma \ref{HSA},
+together with (\ref{an-ide}) now gives the specialized formula.
+To prove the formula with charge variables $y_1$ and $y_2$ it is sufficient to observe that our argument in Proposition \ref{upper-B} is also valid with the charge variables.
+This means that the left-hand side in (\ref{charge-id}) is less than or equal the right-hand side for any coefficient $y_1^{m} y_2^{n}$.
+Since these expressions are equal when $y_1=y_2=1$, all coefficients $y_1^{m} y_2^{n}$ must be equal on both sides so we have the claimed relation. \end{proof} \begin{cor} The $C_{2}$-algebra of the principal subspace of $L_{1}({\so_5})$, $R_{W(\Lambda_0)}$, is isomorphic to $A$, and the principal subspace $W(\Lambda_0)$ is classically free. \end{cor} \begin{proof} As in Section 6.3 we can use the same filtration $G$ on $J_{\infty}(R_{W(\Lambda_0)})$.
+Then using the surjectivity of $\psi$ and previous discussion we have Also from Lemma \ref{HSA}, we get